berayboztepe/Coding_Interview/README.md

 # Examples

--Examples of Project Euler and Daily Coding Problem questions.
+-Examples of Project Euler, Daily Coding and HackerRank Problem questions.

 -Face recog codes that I wrote with using face_recog library in Python.

--And a pong game with using Turtle lib in Python
+-A pong game with using Turtle lib in Python

--Solutions for HackerRank code examples
+-Simple quiz game created with Java GUI